jonathanrodriguezs/python-lexer/README.md

 ## Considerations

-This project is a parser based on the grammar described in the file lmc_syntax.tx, just consider that it ONLY HOLDS variables with NUMERIC values, not strings.
-Thanks.
+This project is a parser based on the grammar described in the file lmc_syntax.txt, just consider that it ONLY HOLDS variables with NUMERIC values.

 ## Run the project